 Naturally, there are no Founding-era or nineteenth century laws prohibiting LCMs, since it was not until much later that semiautomatic pistols that can accept such magazines attained a high percentage of the American gun market.
-However, LCM prohibitions do have exact antecedents in several early twentieth century laws prohibiting weapons based on ammunition capacity.
-In 1932, Congress enacted a D.C. law prohibiting weapons that can fire 12 or more times without reloading; previously in 1927, Michigan and Rhode Island enacted bans with 16- and 12-round caps.
-There are also close, though not identical, antecedents in laws from the same time period prohibiting other weapons perceived as highly dangerous, including semiautomatic weapons (restricted in as many as 10 states in the 1920s and 1930s), and machine guns (restricted in at least 28 states in about the same period).
+40 LCM prohibitions, however, do have exact antecedents in several early twentieth century laws prohibiting weapons based on ammunition capacity.
+In 1932, for example Congress enacted a law prohibiting weapons that can fire 12 or more times without reloading in the District of Columbia; previously in 1927, Michigan and Rhode Island enacted bans with 16- and 12-round caps.
+41 Other close, if not identical, antecedents include laws from the same time period prohibiting other weapons perceived as highly dangerous, including semiautomatic weapons (restricted in as many as 10 states in the 1920s and 1930s), and machine guns (restricted in at least 28 states in about the same period).
+42

-In a recent article cataloguing colonial and state firearm laws enacted from 1607 to 1934, Robert Spitzer explains that state laws "identify[ing] certain weapons as dangerous or unusual" began appearing in the early part of the 1900s with greater
+In a recent article cataloguing colonial and state firearm laws enacted from 1607 to 1934, Professor Robert Spitzer explains that state laws "identify[ing] certain weapons as dangerous or unusual" began appearing in the early part of the 1900s with greater frequency.
+These measures had roots in earlier state laws prohibiting spring-loaded gun "traps" and concealed pistols (the latter type of law was particularly widespread).
+Starting in about the 1920s, states "moved aggressively to outlaw" a wider range of weapons perceived to be highly dangerous, including

-&lt;sup>36 See supra n.
-7 ("In the 1980s, a very significant shift in gun design and marketing occurred: high-capacity semiautomatic pistols became the dominant product line").
+40 See supra n.
+8 ("In the 1980s, a very significant shift in gun design and marketing occurred: high-capacity semiautomatic pistols became the dominant product line").